Choens/blood-sugars/README.md

 lagging indicator of blood glucose level.
 Thus, by the time the CGM detects a change in the interstitial glucose levels, the diabetic may already be quite high or quite low.
-This is especially true for brittle T1Ds like Karen who can fluctuate rapidly.
+This is especially true for brittle T1Ds, like Karen, who can fluctuate rapidly.

 With all that said, these things are _awesome_.
 The ability to get near-real-time feedback is a game changer for diabetes self